levibostian/fastlane-plugin-postmark/README.md

 bundle exec rubocop -a
 ```

+You can test out the plugin using the instructions in the example Fastfile.
+Check out `./fastlane/Fastfile`.

 ## Issues and Feedback

 For any other issues and feedback about this plugin, please submit it to this repository.